ChrisH2727/Milestone-3/README.md

 - #### Fonts

-    Very standard -apple-system,BlinkMacSystemFont,"Segoe UI",Roboto,Oxygen-Sans,Ubuntu,Cantarell,"Helvetica Neue",sans-serif;
+    Standard font family -apple-system,BlinkMacSystemFont,"Segoe UI",Roboto,Oxygen-Sans,Ubuntu,Cantarell,"Helvetica Neue",sans-serif;

 - #### Icons

-    In the project, icons are used that are provided by [Font Awesome](https://fontawesome.com/).
+    Icons used  are provided by [Font Awesome](https://fontawesome.com/).
 The Icons that are used have functional purposes such as the hamburger menu and social media icons.
+Icons are not used with small buttons as this would clutter the presentation.

 - #### Images